bhanutpt/conte/README.md

 - 🧠 Detects the foreground app (exe + title) and switches contextual content
 - 📋 Renders lightweight HTML (links + formatting) inside a PySide6 window
 - 📁 Stores user config at `~/.conte/config.json`, generated on first run
-- 🧲 Always-on-top, borderless panel that you can drag to any monitor
+- 🧲 Non-blocking, borderless panel that stays behind other windows by default
 - 🪟 Windows-first implementation with room for future Mac/Linux adapters

 ## Requirements